Njehia98/Njehia98/README.md

-### Hi there I'm Stacy Njehia 👋
+### Hi there I'm Stacy Njehia 👋.
+Welcome to my github profile.👩‍💻🤓

 ...👩‍💻Software Engineering | 🎨Graphic Designer

-Hey, Welcome to my github profile. 👩‍💻🤓

 I am motivated and fueled by my vision to empower the youth, women, and others via technology. 💪💪